The Government's Recommended Monthly Grocery Budget For A Family Of 4 Has People Feeling Gaslit

 Advertisement

-No matter what income bracket you're in, we've all noticed it — grocery prices have skyrocketed in the past couple of years, and practically every trip to the grocery store produces sticker shock.
+No matter what income bracket you're in, we've all noticed it: grocery prices have skyrocketed in the past couple of years, and practically every trip to the grocery store produces sticker shock.

 Meanwhile, the messaging from Washington about the economy is pretty consistently good news that doesn't jibe with many Americans' experiences.
 What's going on here?
+Aside from an unwillingness to simply face the fact that the job market is struggling and the cost of living is skyrocketing, we're all being led to believe that things are good and looking up.

 The USDA's recommended grocery budgets have people feeling gaslit by the government.